PolarComputer/Helium-UI2/README.md

 ## CDN <br>
 If you don't want to download the files for use on your servers, you can just use our CDN hosted by rawgit.
 Keep in mind, if you do this your jquery maynot be built to run on on the newest verison we have.
 #### Version 1
-Note this version is missing charts.
+Note this version is missing charts.<br>
 `https://cdn.rawgit.com/PolarComputer/Helium-UI2/ff8fdbfb/UI2.min.js` <br>
 `https://cdn.rawgit.com/PolarComputer/Helium-UI2/4af4b4f4/UI2.min.css` <br>